mjekott/github-clone/src/components/markdown.md

 ## Description

-a github-clone built with tailwind css
+a github-clone built with tailwind css and react

 ## Installation